Detecting Rare and Weak Spikes in Large Covariance Matrices: Numerical study

 It suggests that (a) when $r$ is very small, $\hat{k}_{cs}$ is very close to $1$, and TW and CuSum have similar performances, and (b) when $r$ gets larger, $\hat{k}_{cs}$ is much larger than $1$, but it is also smaller than $n$; CuSum performs better than the trace test, and the trace test outperforms the TW test.

-Last, we compare all four tests for a variety of $(r,\delta)$.
+Third, we compare all four tests for a variety of $(r,\delta)$.
 Fixing a constant $c>0$, we consider $r\in\{1,\cdots,10\}$ and for each $r$ we let $\delta=c/r$.
 As $r$ changes, the performance of the trace test is roughly the same because

 So the trace test can be used as a benchmark.
 The results for $c\in \{3,4,5,6\}$ are displayed in Figure~\ref{fig:4tests}.
 When $r = 1$, the TW test usually performs the best, and the trace test behaves unsatisfactorily.
 When $r$ is slightly larger, TW becomes less satisfactory and is inferior to all other three tests; in this setting, trace and CuSum have the best performance.